-Existing Rule 313(b) provides that each member subject to Exchange Act Rule 15c3-1 must designate a Financial/ Operations Principal.
-It specifies that the duties of a Financial/Operations Principal shall include taking appropriate actions to assure that the member complies with applicable financial and operational requirements under the Rules and the Exchange Act, including but not limited to those requirements relating to the submission of financial reports and the maintenance of books and records.
-It requires Financial/Operations Principal to have successfully completed the Financial and Operations Principal Examination (Series 27 Exam).
+of financial reports and the maintenance of books and records.
+It requires [sic] Financial/Operations Principal to have successfully completed the Financial and Operations Principal Examination (Series 27 Exam).
 The rule provides that each Financial/Operations Principal designated by a trading member shall be registered in that capacity with the Exchange as prescribed by the Exchange, and that a Financial/ Operations Principal of a member may be a full-time employee, a part-time employee or independent contractor of the member.

-The Exchange is proposing to delete Rule 313(b) and to adopt in its place Rule 1220(a)(4).
+The Exchange is proposing to delete Rule 306(b) and to adopt in its place Rule 1220(a)(4).
 Under the new rule, every member of the Exchange that is operating pursuant to the provisions of SEC Rule 15c3-1(a)(1)(ii), (a)(2)(i) or (a)(8), shall designate at least one Financial and Operations Principal who shall be responsible for performing the duties described in subparagraph (B) of that rule.
 In addition, each person associated with a member who performs such duties shall be required to register as a Financial and Operations Principal with the Exchange.
+58